The only book you should read about finance: The Relaxed Way to Wealth

 Doesn’t sound sexy, but following his advice will save you unnecessary fees and nerves.
 The book is more commonly known by its English title, “Little Book of Common Sense Investing.”
 It was written by Vanguard Group founder and longtime leader John C. Bogle.
 He is also known as the “father” of the index fund.

-This book also focuses mainly on the American market.
+This book also focuses mainly on the US market.
 However, there are enough universal recommendations.
 For example, you don’t control the return on your investments, but you can control the cost of your investments.

 When I bought the book, the German translation did not yet exist.
 Unfortunately, the translations – especially of financial books – are sometimes atrocious.
 If someone has the German version, please rate it in the comments – best thanks.